 The fading sounds of jazz playing in the background and dark wooden furniture is a great hideaway for peace and calm.
 The matcha strawberry shortcake was light, fluffy in texture both in the sponge and cream.
 Katsute 100 managed to make my soy matcha latte thick with foam.
 Something that is quite hard to achieve with soymilk.
 Since Katsute 100 is a tearoom they proudly display their items throughout the shop, there’s a leafy green garden at the back for warmer days.

-Price wise you be looking to spend £8 for cake and tea.
+Price-wise you are looking to spend £8 on cake and tea.

 Katsute 100 has an extensive tea range and plenty of everything matcha goodies on offer.